ongxx107/FlashPhoto/PROJ_02_Automated_Assessment.md

 #### Testing Pen Tool for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - There is no regression test.
++ Pass: At least one test failed for Pen Tool

 #### Testing Eraser Tool for failure